 Student employees should complete the training through CORE.

-Privacy Waiver for Release of Records
+Privacy Waiver and Release of Records Information for Students

 The waiver allows the designated college employee and/or office the ability to communicate with a third party if the college determines it is appropriate and in the best educational interests of the student.
 The FERPA law explicitly notes this waiver MAY provide access to records, it does not indicate the college MUST release or provide information about a student record.
 Under no circumstances does the college email individual student grade reports to third parties.
 A legal release of the student grade record (transcript) requires a legal release each time.
 At Augustana, this release may happen by a transcript request made through secure login to Arches by current students (no charge) or alumni (small fee) or by visiting the Office of the Registrar in Founders Hall to complete a form in person (hard copy forms require a fee).
 See Transcripts for fees, policies and procedures.